Rockerby/Umbraco-Segments/README.md

 Firstly we need to enable segments (done in `SegmentHelper.Events.AllowSegmentationEvent`)

-Then we get the option within the back office to enable Segments.
+Then we get the option within the back office to enable Segments, same place in `Document Types` as with the `Vary by Culture` flag

 After creating a page you then have the same UI as with multi-languages to change segment data (drop-down in name bar)